reupen/blog.yuo.be/src/posts/2024/why-oh-why-does-google-wallet-stop-working-after-scanning-a-tesco-clubcard/post.md

 The problem is not new.
 You’re in Tesco (a UK supermarket), and you bring up your Tesco Clubcard (a loyalty card) in Google Wallet on your Google Pixel phone and scan the Clubcard at the till.
-Then, you swipe back up to your payment card and try to pay.
+Then, you swipe back to your payment card and try to pay.

 It doesn’t work.
 You have to swipe between cards a few times before contactless payments start working again.